My Teenage Daughter Has No Real Friends. What Can I Do To Help?

 If she shares a number which is 6 or lower, you might consider following up with a related series of questions:

 What would you change about your friendships?
 Would you change the number of friends you have?
-Would you prefer to be closer to the friends you currently have?
+Do you want to be closer to the friends you currently have?
 Would you like to have one best friend or a few close friends?
 How many times a week (or a month) would you like to hang out with friends outside of school?

 All these questions help you better understand what is enough for her.